The Scout’s motto ‘Be prepared ‘ is true for life’s little emergencies, especially with a natural first aid kit.

 Bicarbonate of soda – for stings, sunburn.
 Add some water and make a paste.

 Apple cider vinegar – for stings, sunburn and digestion.
 Dab a cotton pad soaked in ACV onto stings.
 Add a teaspoon into a small glass of water for digestion.
 If you have Kombucha, this works well too.
-Listen to an audio interview on how you can make your own Kombucha at home.
+Learn how to make it at home.

 Aloe Vera Gel – cools and soothes cuts, scrapes, minor burns